maxlebedev/maleficer/README.md

         * Alternat mechanic?, Burnout is a cap of off-cooldown uses.
             + If you use off cooldown B times, then you accumulate 1 burnout
             + and that takes B * CD to clear
-    - add aoe into the spell power budget calculation
     - Some sort of Storm/Combo mechanic would be really cool
     - small chance of "named" scrolls with unique effects
     - In caves, NPCs shouldn't spawn too close to player